knpuniversity/oo/knpu/episode3/interfaces.md

 them.
 For example, you might want to use a third party library in your project and their documentation will say:

-> If you want to create a custom ship storage object.
+> "If you want to create a custom ship storage object, then you will need to

-Then you will need to implement this interface that comes with the library.
+> implement this interface that comes with the library."

 So you will create your own custom class, implement the library's interface which then tells you which methods to fill in.

 Understanding interfaces is really important because you will probably be implementing a lot of them.